“Arusha City Resilience Index Pilot Program” for the Tanzanian Ministry of Lands, Housing and Human Settlements Development, Arusha, Tanzania, 2015

 Abstract

-Starting in 1987, the Unit developed a pilot suite of three computer software programs for urban management.
-PROJECT, AFFORD and PALMS (Parcel-Based Land Management System) were data simulation models — designed to assist international public officials in assessing physical factors and financial resources — for housing development and land planning.
+Starting in 1987, team members at the Unit for Housing and Urbanization at Harvard University’s Graduate School of Design developed a pilot suite of three computer software programs for urban management: PROJECT, AFFORD, and PALMS (Parcel-Based Land Management System).
+These programs were data simulation models designed to assist international public officials in assessing physical factors and financial resources for housing development and land planning.

-Documents below include an AFFORD User manual, a PROJECT User Manual and Description, and a PALMS Progress Report, with maps and slides.
-Supporting documents include three student reports from the 1988 Design Studio, addressing the use of computerized systems —“Information Systems in the Developing World”“Feasibility of Housing Surveys”“Long Term Human Activities and Ecosystem Responses.”
+Documents below include an AFFORD user manual, a PROJECT user manual and description, and a PALMS progress report, with maps and slides.
+Supporting documents include three student reports from the 1988 Design Studio, addressing the use of computerized systems: “Information Systems in the Developing World,” “Feasibility of Housing Surveys,” and “Long Term Human Activities and Ecosystem Responses.”

 — 1989 — Mona Serageldin created “AFFORD,” a computer simulation model designed for public planning agencies, for making data assessments on physical standards and financing terms for the production and delivery of housing for limited income groups.